chandratan03/TPAWeb/README.md

 # About
-This project is a tiket.com clone, is created by using Angular Framework Frontend, GO as backend, ,GRAPHQL, and Database PostgreSQL.
+This project is a tiket.com clone, is created by using Angular Framework Frontend, GO as a backend, GRAPHQL, and Database PostgreSQL.

 # TPAWeb